 Natural vegetation, primarily buffaloberry, which exists in developed areas is a continued source of conflict, particularly in the Bow Valley.
-Programs to physically remove buffaloberry are ongoing within Kananaskis Country and the Town of Canmore.
-This work is done by volunteers and paid contractors, and is considered an effective method of reducing bear activity in key areas of the BMA.
+Programs to physically remove buffaloberry are ongoing within Kananaskis Country, the Town of Canmore and on a case by case basis in other areas of the BMA.
+For example, a children's camp in the Sundre area removed buffaloberry shrubs and other vegetation to improve sightlines near facilities and common trails.
+This work is considered an effective method of reducing bear activity in key areas of the BMA.